ITSLeeds/TDS/practicals/1-intro.md

     ## ✖ dplyr::lag()    masks stats::lag()
     ## ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

+# 3 Homework

 - Work through chapters 6 and 7 on spatial and temporal data to get R foundations

+- Run the code in the demos/demo-quarto-document.qmd script

+**Bonus**

+Work through all of the code in the RRSRR tutorial, focussing on the parts that you think will be most useful for your coursework.

-## 2.3 Bonus: Analysis of flights data
+## 3.1 Bonus: Analysis of flights data

 You need to have a number of packages installed and loaded.
 Install the packages by typing in the following commands into RStudio (you do not